Updated: May 23

 “So, he who opposes the authority withstands the institution of Elohim, and those who withstand shall bring judgment on themselves.
 For those ruling are an object of fear, not to good works, but to evil.
 Do you wish to be not afraid of the authority?
 Do the good, and you shall have praise from it, for it is a servant of Elohim to you for good.
 But if you do evil, be afraid, for it does not bear the sword in vain.
 For it is a servant of Elohim, a revenger to execute wrath on him who practices evil.
 Therefore, it is necessary to be subject, not only because of wrath but also because of the conscience.”
 (Romans 13:2-5)

 Paul states that the rulers are not a terror to good works but to evil, what is good or bad (sin) is defined by the Torah.
 Was Rome a terror to evil?
 Hardly.
-And the same can be said of modern nations, sure they all generally agree that it is wrong to kill (the cultic elites get a pass on this apparently) or steal (unless the government needs it), but these same countries allow for abortions, adultery, perverted scenes to be displayed on television, toxins to be injected into people, forces draconian measures under the guise of the ‘greater good”, promotes the bias medical community whose standard operation procedure is to administer the patient medication that will only cover the symptoms and not the cause thus becoming a lifetime customer to big pharma, idolatry, homosexuality, debauchery, drunkenness, etc. In essence the countries today are wicked, serving money and idols above all else, they do not care about Yeshua or the Torah.
+And the same can be said of modern nations, sure they all generally agree that it is wrong to kill (the cultic elites get a pass on this apparently) or steal (unless the government needs it), but these same countries allow for abortions, adultery, perverted scenes to be displayed on television, toxins to be injected into people, and forces draconian measures under the guise of the ‘greater good”.
+Promotes the bias medical community whose standard operating procedure, is to administer the patient medication that will only cover the symptoms, and not the cause thus becoming a lifetime customer to big pharma.
+Not to mention idolatry, homosexuality, debauchery, drunkenness, etc. In essence, the countries today are wicked, serving money and idols above all else, they do not care about Yeshua or the Torah.
 Further on Paul says if you do not want to be afraid of the authority do good, whom shall we fear if not Elohim?

 “And do not fear those who kill the body but are unable to kill the being.
 But rather fear Him who is able to destroy both being and body in GĕHinnom.”
 (Matthew 10:28)